openEDI/documentation/ATB.md

 The R&D Only cases are intended to reflect fundamental technology changes over time — not short-term market variations in pricing, not changes in interest rates or other project finance elements, and not macroeconomic influences such as commodity price fluctuations.
 These cases attempt to estimate the potential effects of technology innovation across the renewable electricity generation technologies under comparable levels of probability.
 This is inherently uncertain.

-The Market + Policies Case approximate the costs of electricity generation plants with Independent Power Producer financial terms, covering the energy component of electric system planning and operation.
+The with tax credit cases approximate the costs of electricity generation plants with Independent Power Producer financial terms, covering the energy component of electric system planning and operation.
 Important items that are not included in these costs limit the validity of comparisons across technologies.
 The following table summarizes these limitations, identifies other analyses, tools, and data sets that are more complete sources for these items, and suggests applications that are affected by these limitations of the ATB.

-See [technical limitations on the ATB website](https://atb.nrel.gov/electricity/2024/technical_limitations) for more detailed information.
+See [technical limitations on the ATB website](https://atb.nlr.gov/electricity/2025/technical_limitations) for more detailed information.

 ## Directory structure